-Trying to change our diet and lifestyle and improve our health can be pretty serious business.
+Trying to change our diet and lifestyle and improve our health can be a pretty serious business.
 It’s a long, hard road.
 But laughter yoga is the most fun you can have with your pants on.

 Unconditional laughter dissolves stress, negativity, tension, judgment, ego, and barriers between people.
 This seemingly silly activity is one of the most powerful experiences a team can experience together, improving communication, culture, productivity, and employee wellness all at the same time.

-Improving workplace wellness is profoundly holistic, requiring information, practical advice, motivation, a supportive structure and emotional sensitivity
+Improving workplace wellness is profoundly holistic, requiring information, practical advice, motivation, a supportive structure and emotional sensitivity.

 17. Go, yoga, go!